Management Category

 - Plant yellow toadflax in a garden, no matter how well-contained its enclosure may seem.

-- Move soil that has been contaminated with yellow toadflax.
+- Move soil that has been contaminated with yellow toadflax

-- Compost yellow toadflax.
+- Compost yellow toadflax, especially the seeds!

 Control

-Mechanical
+Mechanical Control:

-Hand-pulling is effective, especially in coarse-textured soils where roots can be removed easily (plants will regrow if root mass remains in the soil).
-Cutting, mowing or burning is not recommended because it does not kill the plant, and encourage regrowth.
-Any plant material that is removed should be placed in a plastic bag and disposed of at the landfill.
+- Hand-pulling is effective, especially in coarse-textured soils where roots can be removed easily (plants will regrow if root mass remains in the soil).

-Chemical
+Chemical Control:

-Difficult to manage with herbicides.
-Herbicides should be applied during flowering when carbohydrate reserves in the root are at their lowest.
-Dicamba and picloram (with or without 2,4-D) have been effective in some situations; however, picloram is not suitable for wet, coastal soils.
-We recommend that any herbicide application is carried out by a person holding a valid BC Pesticide Applicator Certificate.
-Before selecting and applying herbicides, you must review and follow herbicide labels and application rates; municipal, regional, provincial, and federal laws and regulations; species-specific treatment recommendations, and site-specific goals and objectives.
+- We recommend that any herbicide application be carried out by a person holding a valid BC Pesticide Applicator Certificate.
+Before selecting and applying herbicides, you must review and follow herbicide labels and application rates; municipal, regional, provincial and federal laws and regulations; species-specific treatment recommendations, and site-specific goals and objectives.

-Biological
+Biological Control:

 Sea to Sky Distribution